ondine/packer-templates/README.md

 		==> Builds finished but no artifacts were created.
 		Build failed!

+8. **Create a branch** In order to create a new vagrant box, you'll first need to create a `branch checkout -b os/version/arch` with the OS, Version and Architecture.

 ###	 Troubleshooting

 If you see a result similar to this, you may be on the **master** branch.
 This branch does not have any information defined in the `src/template.json` file.
-Switch to a desired branch and try again.
+Switch to a desired OS/Version/Architecture branch and try again.

 		build.sh: line 58: Validate: command not found
 		Error initializing core: 1 error(s) occurred: